-The present document is the second deliverable concerning the WP4.8 on Content Distribution via Satellite Data Broadcast.
+The present document is the third and final deliverable concerning the WP4.8 on Content Distribution via Satellite Data Broadcast.
 Its purpose is to report the activities related to the research on technologies that enable the application models based on a content distribution via satellite data broadcast and described in section 18.2 of DE2.1.1a (User Requirements and use cases).

-The objective of these research activities is to study, explore and define new delivery and consumer models based on client-side content composition.
-More specifically, the research aims to define and verify algorithms and methods able to produce personalised audio-visual programs and media on demand services by aggregating content, from different sources, directly on the client terminal.
+The objective of these research activities is to study, explore and define new delivery models based on content distribution in broadcast, i.e. to a large number of users with a single transmission; more specifically, the chosen model is the satellite multicast via satellite.
+Another objective is to study consumer models based on client-side content composition.
+In particular, the research aims to define and verify algorithms and methods able to produce personalised audio-visual programs and media on demand services by aggregating content, from different sources, directly on the client terminal.

 The general description and research specification provided in this section is also intended to cover research activities related to the demonstrator task of WP 9.3.